rafaelpr/Getting-and-Cleaning-Data-Course-Project/codebook.md

 fbodybodygyrojerkmagstd
 fbodybodygyrojerkmagmeanfreq

 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle variable:
+These are used on the angle variables:
+---
 angletbodyaccmeangravity
 angletbodyaccjerkmeangravitymean
 angletbodygyromeangravitymean